brian6484/CSKnowledge/Operating System/Linux/Memory/Determine if drive is full.md

-For disk space, theres 2 commands
+For disk space, theres 2 commands - disk **space and inodes avaialability**

 ## df -h (omg its not -dh!!)
 df = disk free